Contact Us

 • Example Part: Bourns PTV09A

 • The resistance alters along with the movement from one end of the device's element to another in an even-keeled and steady manner.
-Such kinds of potentiometers are typically seen employed for sound system volume and tone controls or lighting dimmer
+Such kinds of potentiometers are typically employed for lighting dimmers, power supply voltage adjustments, or precise positional feedback.

 Linear potentiometer